SDC-Fall-2025/Team-17-Club-Radar/.github/README.md

 ## Authorship

-I (Ethan) have been the sole contributor on this repository, despite my best effort to make it as clear and welcoming as possible to contribute.
+I have been the sole contributor on this repository, despite my best effort to make it as clear and welcoming as possible to contribute.
 The others weren't so helpful, not to mention two team members have quit without an effortful explanation or a proper apology.
 While they are entitled to do what they want, I am still rather disappointed.
-If nobody contributes by the end of this semester, I will be removing "Team" from the copyright holder entirely and transferring it to myself.
+If any one of them dares to refer to this project, I would be more than happy if you contacted me so I can un-recommend them as hard as I can.

 ## License

 [MIT](https://github.com/SDC-Fall-2025/Team-17-Club-Radar/blob/master/LICENSE) since [#2](https://github.com/SDC-Fall-2025/Team-17-Club-Radar/issues/2) and [0934abc](https://github.com/SDC-Fall-2025/Team-17-Club-Radar/commit/0934abcf13d14c008b72c15b3218940f5f802d50).

 ## Contributing